What I used to do, by day...

-My most memorable TED moments involved speakers: spending the night in a hotel room with a brain in a jar; riding in a helicopter with a head of state to deliver computers to kids in terrorist territory; staging a rooftop sword fight between two actual knights – Sir Ken Robinson and Sir Richard Branson – because that’s what knights do; and talking on the phone with actual, weightless astronauts (hurtling 200 miles above the Earth at 17,000 mph – because that's what THEY do) to advise how they might best film themselves aboard the International Space Station.
+My most memorable TED moments involved speakers: spending the night in a hotel room with a brain in a jar; riding in a helicopter with a head of state to deliver computers to kids in terrorist territory; staging a rooftop sword fight between two actual knights – Sir Ken Robinson and Sir Richard Branson – since that’s what knights do; and talking on the phone with actual, weightless astronauts (hurtling 200 miles above the Earth at 17,000 mph – because that's what THEY do) to advise how they might best film themselves aboard the International Space Station.

 ted.com > >